Tripadvisor 2025

 The Collections

 Our collections are as varied as the building itself.
-Artefacts found encased in the walls from the Tudor period, to ceramics, textiles and costumes, toys and cameras, there's all sorts hidden away in every nook and cranny.
+Artefacts found encased in the walls from the Tudor period, to ceramics, textiles and costumes, toys and cameras, there’s all sorts hidden away in every nook and cranny.
 Donated by local residents over the last sixty years, there is a story behind every one of these artefacts, linking them to this particular corner of Derbyshire.
-Hear some of these stories via interactive QR codes.

 If you want to donate an item to the collection please contact us to make an appointment with one of the collections team.
 We cannot accept items dropped off at the Welcome Desk.